pubrondeau/luckymedia.mk/source/_projects/yep-website-branding.md

 section: content
 ---

 We designed and developed an entirely new version that attracts the younger generations and makes them feel comfortable with the user experience.
+YEP is a youth NGO that focuses on intellectual development of the youth.
+They implement many projects and the website is constatly filled with new contents.
+They have high website traffic and receive many emails through the contact form, but never experience difficulties on the website.